OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:18

-Bethany was less than two miles from Jerusalem,
+Bethany was only a short distance from Jerusalem,

 ## John 11:19